arabellakristelopino-23-ctrl/portfolio/ara-portfolio/docs/setup.md

 ## Deployment

-The repository root contains `vercel.json`, which pins Vercel to the `ara-portfolio/` subdirectory and runs installs/builds there.
+`vercel.json` now lives inside `ara-portfolio/`, so the config travels with the app and Vercel automatically reads it when the project root is set to that folder.
 Keep these values in sync with the commands below whenever tooling changes.

 1. Create a Vercel project pointing to this repository.
-2. No manual “Root Directory” tweak is needed—the config routes builds to `ara-portfolio/`.
+2. No manual “Root Directory” tweak is needed once Vercel points at `ara-portfolio/`.
 3. Build command: `npm run build` (invoked via `vercel.json`).
 Output directory: `.next`.
 4. Environment variables: none required.